JChristensen/MCP79412RTC/ReadMe.txt

 Power failure events are logged to the MCP79412RTC's SRAM.
 Output is to the Arduino serial monitor.

+tiny79412_KnockBang: Demonstrates interfacing an ATtiny45/85 to the MCP79412.

 --------------------------------------------------------------------------------
 Similar to the DS1307RTC library, the MCP79412 library instantiates an RTC object; the user does not need to do this.